Orlando Arcia Player Props: Braves vs. Mets

 Orlando Arcia At The Plate

-- Among qualified hitters in baseball, his batting average ranks ninth, his on-base percentage ranks 33rd, and he is 37th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 12th in batting average, 33rd in on-base percentage, and 43rd in slugging.

-- Arcia is batting .368 with two homers during his last outings and is riding a nine-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.